 The Frog Family enjoys nothing more than a great, well-planned trip to Walt Disney World, Universal Orlando or the other theme parks.
 Of course, there is plenty of planning that goes into a trip to Orlando.
 Getting to and from Orlando is one of those big logistics.
 After all, you can’t get that dream vacation started without first arriving safely in Orlando!

-While driving is an option for many frog squads that grace relatively local ponds.
+Driving is an option for many frog squads that live in relatively local ponds.
 Even so, you can frequently find frogtastic enough deals to make flying a more cost-effective and efficient possibility.
 For many of us who are beyond a hop, skip and a jump away from Orlando, flying is the only choice.
 We're here to offer you the most critical ins and outs of Orlando International Airport to help you have a fun, safe and smooth travel experience from touchdown to take-off.

 Orlando International Airport Overview